carpentries-incubator/life-sciences-workshop/_episodes/07-spreadsheets-guiding-principles.md

 Files such as those in an Excel format *can* be opened in other pieces of software, but in reality, they really want to be opened in Excel.
 If, for example, you do manage to load an Excel spreadsheet into a coding environment such as R or Python, any formatting, plots or equations are going to cause havoc.
-Even loading an Excel spreadsheet into an Excel-like program, such as **LibreOffice**, can lead to problems with how certain elements are displayed.
+Even loading an Excel spreadsheet into an Excel-like program, such as LibreOffice, can lead to problems with how certain elements are displayed.

 If you are going to perform analysis within your spreadsheet files, save in program's default format, such as XLSX for Excel (remembering to adhere to file-naming best practice).